saifshaikh48/enhancements/enhancements/windows-containers/windows-node-egress-proxy.md

 - ipi-vsphere-post
 ```

-We will run regression testing to make sure the addition of the egress proxy feature does not break existing functionality.
+Existing e2e tests will ensure the addition of the egress proxy feature does not break existing functionality.
 When we release a community offering with this feature, we will add a similar CI job using a cluster-wide proxy on OKD.
 QE may want to cover all platforms though when validating this feature.

-### Graduation Criteria
+### Release Plan / Graduation Criteria

-A community version of WMCO 8 or 9 will be released with incremental additions to Windows proxy support
-functionality, giving users an opportunity to get an early preview of the feature using OKD/OCP 4.13 or 4.14.
-It will also allow us to collect feedback to troubleshoot common pain points and learn if there are any shortcomings.

 The feature associated with this enhacement is targeted to land in the offical Red Hat operator version of WMCO 9.0.0
 within OpenShift 4.14 timeframe.
 The normal WMCO release process will be followed as the functionality described in this
 enhancement is integrated into the product.

+A community version of WMCO 8 or 9 will be released with incremental additions to Windows proxy support
+functionality, giving users an opportunity to get an early preview of the feature using OKD/OCP 4.13 or 4.14.
+It will also allow us to collect feedback to troubleshoot common pain points and learn if there are any shortcomings.

 An Openshift docs update announcing Windows cluster-wide proxy support will be required as part of GA.
 The new docs
 should list any Windows-specific info, but linking to existing docs should be enough for overarching proxy/PKI details.